 “This workload can simply exceed capacity to cope.”

 Are Silicon Valley tech-types even remotely clued in to Dr. Montori’s important work, do you think?
-See also: An Open Letter to Mobile Health App Developers and Their Funders.
+See also: An Open Letter to Health App Developers and Their Funders.

 The bottom line: people whose very careers are devoted to attracting venture capital, media hype and profits are highly unlikely to change course in midstream just because some pesky patients are trying to get their attention – unless we are prepared to speak out and help educate them whenever we see blatant examples.